- Written by Dr.Mehmet Demircioglu

 A single normal sneeze or cough after a hair transplant usually does not make grafts come out by itself.
 The grafts are most vulnerable in the first days, but the bigger risks are rubbing, scratching, pressing, hitting the scalp, fresh bleeding, or trying to test the recipient area.
 If you sneezed or coughed without touching the grafts and there is no fresh bleeding, that alone is usually not a sign that grafts were lost.

 Sneezing after hair transplant surgery is common because travel, dry air, clinic cleaning products, allergies, and normal colds can all irritate the nose.
-A sneeze creates a sudden pressure feeling, so it can scare a patient who is already watching every graft closely.
+A sneeze creates a sudden pressure feeling, so it can worry someone who is already watching every graft closely.
 But pressure inside the nose is not the same as mechanical trauma to the grafts.

-What I care about is whether the recipient area was physically disturbed.
+What I focus on is whether the recipient area was physically disturbed.
 A sneeze that happens while your hands are away from the scalp is different from a forceful scratch, a towel rub, a fingernail, a hat dragging over the grafts, or direct impact.
 I explain touching grafts after a hair transplant separately because body reflexes and mechanical contact are not the same problem.

 The main danger is mechanical force on the recipient area.
 Pulling, rubbing, scratching, aggressive washing, catching the scalp on clothing, or knocking the head can move a graft before the skin has settled around it.
 The cough or sneeze is not usually the problem.
 The hand movement that follows it can be.